dadish/ProcessGraphQL/Readme.md

 > compatible with [GraphQL api naming rules][graphql-naming].
 You will have to change the names of the template and/or
 > field so that it conforms those rules if you want ProcessGraphQL module to handle for you.

-#### Legal Fields
+#### Fields
 Here you should choose the fields that you want to be available via GraphQL API.
 These fields also will immediately be available to the _superuser_.

 > Beware when you choose _system_ templates & fields as legal for ProcessGraphQL module.
 This could
 > potentially expose very sensitive information and undermine security of your website.

-#### Legal Page Fields
+#### Page Fields
 These are the built-in fields of the ProcessWire Page.
 You should choose only the ones you will certainly need in your API.
 E.g. `created`, `id`, `name`, `url`, `path`, `createdUser`, `parent`, `siblings` and so on.

-#### Legal PageFile Fields
+#### PageFile Fields
 Built-in fields of the FieldtypeFile and FieldtypeImage.
 E.g. `filesize`, `url`, `ext`, `basename` and so on.

-Don't mind the __Advanced__ section for now.
-We will come to that later.
 After you chose all parts you need, submit the module configuration.
 Now you can go to _Setup -> GraphQL_ and you will see the GraphiQL GUI where you can query your GraphQL api.
 Go ahead and play with it.

 ## Access Control
 As mentioned above, the GraphQL API will be accessible only by _superuser_.
 To grant access to users